SEA SCOUTS IN MAINE

 Adult Volunteers for the chartered organization:

-• Steven Hayworth, Skipper, scouts@sailingshipsmaine.org
+• Ian Riddell, Skipper, scouts@sailingshipsmaine.org

 The mission of Sailing Ships Maine is to encourage character building of youth through sail training, support education under sail and promote sail training to the public in Maine.
 Sailing Ships Maine is a project of Sailing Ships Portland, a 501(c)3.